 It’s hard to believe that it’s been a year since the darkest days of my life.

-If you are new to Hello Gorgeous, here’s some background on this topic:
+If you are new to Hello Gorgeous, here are some resources recalling my journey over the past year:

 2- Postpartum depression and anxiety update.
 (August 2019)